Ed Stevens, DBA

 descriptor

-And if the listener is not running at all?
+And if the listener itself is not running?
 Let’s stop the listener . . .

 [oracle@vmlnx01 ~]$ lsnrctl stop